Bike test: Islabikes eJimi

 The e-bike dilemma: if you need electric assistance, you’re not best served by a heavy bike that’s harder to manoeuvre and pick up.
-Islabikes address this by using the lightweight ebikemotion system for their e-Icons range.
-Ready to ride, the eJimi is 14.5kg.
+Islabikes addresses this by using the lightweight ebikemotion system for its e-Icons range.
+Ready to ride, the eJimi weighs 14.5kg.

 The 250Wh battery is concealed in the down tube, where its weight is well balanced.
 There are anti-tamper bolts to prevent you removing it.
 That means you must park the eJimi near a power socket to recharge.
 Mileage will vary by usage but I’d expect 30-40 miles mountain biking – and it can easily be ridden unassisted.

 There are three levels of riding assistance, plus a ‘walk’ mode, selected via an iWoc Trio handlebar controller.
 This shows the same colours (green, amber, red) in the same place for the power modes and the approximate charge remaining, which is a little confusing.
 It’s also hard to discern in direct sunlight.